coderitter/knight-form/README.md

 - `object`
 - `string`

 The type of property `type` is a string which is on purpose.
 Add as many new types as you like.
-Remember it all depends on your renderer and what he makes of the given type.
+Remember it all depends on your renderer and what it makes out of your given type.

 Also do not be afraid to inherit from `Field`.